 Start your Kailua exploration by wandering the waterside Ali’i Drive where there are a number of shops and restaurants geared towards tourists – some better than others.

 We saw dolphins just offshore a few times so make sure to stop for a while and look out at the water.

 If you are into history, stop by Mokuaikaua Church – Hawaii’s oldest Christian Church, and you can do a tour of Hulihe‘e Palace if you feel so inclined: It was once home to Hawaiian Royalty.

 Stop by the Kona Farmers Market which is open daily and is a great place to stock up on tropical fruits and vegetables.

-For lunch, you have a couple of really good options – my favorite is the Cool Runnings Food Truck that offers out of this world Jamaican dishes, check out their Facebook page to see where they are parked for the day.
+For lunch, you have a couple of really good options – my favorite is the Cool Runnings Food Truck that offers out of this world Jamaican dishes.
+It is often parked at the corner of Hualalai Road and Kuakini Highway or outside Ola Brew Co.

 Alternatively, if you are dying to try something a little more local, head to Umeke’s – their poke is awesome, and they do some good Hawaiian bowls too.

 Save room for a delicious donut from Holy Donuts – there are so many amazing flavors! – or get one for the road.

 Spend the afternoon at one of the most beautiful beaches in Hawaii – Hāpuna beach on the South Kohala Coast.
 It is about a 40-minute drive from downtown Kailua-Kona but is totally worth the trip.